5ifar/Business_Insights_360/Project Implementation/Documentation.md

     - Remove gross_price, pre_invoice_discount_pct, pre_invoice_discount in Power Query Editor.
 - Columns created in PBI Frontend using DAX take up more space that those created in Power Query since it has a efficient data compression engine.
 Hence to save significant space we’ll remove some DAX columns that can be calculated later adhoc when required.
     - Remove cogs (since this is basically the sum of 3 columns), gross_margin and gross_margin% columns from the Data Model.

+---

+## Phase 4: Finance View

+`Step 1: Creating Measures Table`

+- To collect all report measures in a single place we’ll create a measures table to store all the measures together.
+- Data View → Enter Data → Rename as measure.